 Making the Pith Helmet Crown

-Four seperate rows of wood are applied, one at a time.
-See our Pith Helmets
+Four separate rows of wood are applied, one at a time.
+Take a look at our Pith Helmets.

 Making Pith Helmets